Meaning

-Due diligence is an audit or investigation, which a company of the potential product or investment conducts.
+Due diligence is an audit or investigation that a company of the potential product or investment conducts.
 It reviews all financial records.
-It is a final precaution measure one undertakes, before entering into an agreement with another party.
+It is a final precaution measure one undertakes before entering into an agreement with another party.

 After knowing the meaning, we will see the types of the same.